-Protected What do you know 7 ?
-What does this mean - what are the What can you do 10 ? characteristic group What do people tell you8?
+Protected What do you know4?
+What does this mean - what are the What can you do 7 ? characteristic group What do people tell you5?
 Summary of data and feedback about service users and the wider community/ public Who uses the service?
 Who doesn't and why?
 Feedback/complaints?
 Any differences in outcomes?
-Why? potential impacts of the proposal(s) 9 ? - Consider positive and negative impacts - On service users / the public - AND, where relevant, staff if your proposals relate mainly to a staff restructure or reorganisation, you should use the template here What reasonable mitigations to reduce or avoid the impact can you propose?
-How will you communicate/engage or provide services differently to create a 'level playing field' - e.g. consultation materials in easy read or hold targeted engagement events If there is no current way of mitigating any negative impacts, clearly state that here and consider other actions you could take in the action plan in section 4.
-Pregnancy and maternity 14 The majority of the adult social care workforce in Hertfordshire is female - 82% with an average age of 43.
-68% are aged between 24 and 55.
-The project will offer short training interventions that will allow completion usually within 5 days.
-The project will support learners to complete learning wherever possible.
-Care staff who are pregnant may need to change their duties in line with a relevant risk assessment.
-This could result in service users having different care staff supporting them during pregnancy and maternity leave.
-All adult social care providers will have relevant procedures and policies for pregnant staff and will have maternity leave processes to provide cover.
-Monitor profiles of participants and equality strands to ensure awareness of minority group learners engaging with the project.
+Why? potential impacts of the proposal(s)6?
+Consider positive and negative impacts On service users / the public AND, where relevant, staff if your proposals relate mainly to a staff restructure or reorganisation, you should use the template here What reasonable mitigations to reduce or avoid the impact can you propose?
+How will you communicate/engage or provide services differently to create a 'level playing field' - e.g. consultation materials in easy read or hold targeted engagement events If there is no current way of mitigating any negative impacts, clearly state that here and consider other actions you could take in the action plan in section 4. pregnancy and maternity leave.
+This will allow the project to be adapted should any inequalities arise.Ensure that training materials are inclusive for all minority group learnersAll training Providers used will already have had training in equality, diversity and inclusion that include all protected characteristic groups.
+Race 12 77% of the adult social care workforce in Herts are British, 9% are from within the EU and 13% from outside the EU.
+77% of the workforces in Herts are of White ethnicity and 23% are Black, Asian or Minority Ethnic Groups.
+This aligns to the Herts population where around 86% are of white ethnicity (80% British).
+It is important within the care sector that care and support The workforce aligns broadly to the demographic of Hertfordshire residents in terms of race and ethnicity.
+This should allow service users to be supported by individuals that understand or have similar cultural backgrounds.
+Through the Strategy's implementation plan provides access to basic skills in the form of English, Maths and Digital Skills via Apprenticeship opportunities A positive impact will be a skilled, Monitor profiles of participants and equality strands to ensure awareness of minority group learners engaging with the project.
 This will allow the project to be adapted should any inequalities arise.
-Ensure that training materials are inclusive for all minority group learners Project staff will receive induction training to raise awareness of equality, diversity and inclusion to include all protected characteristic groups.
-Race 15 77% of the adult social care workforce in Herts are British, 9% are from within the EU and 13% from outside the EU.
-77% of the workforces in Herts are of White ethnicity The workforce aligns broadly to the demographic of Hertfordshire residents in terms of race and ethnicity.
-This should allow service users to be supported by individuals that understand or have similar cultural Monitor profiles of participants and equality strands to ensure awareness of minority group learners engaging with the project.
-This will allow the project to be adapted should any inequalities arise.
+Ensure that training materials are inclusive for all minority group learners Signpost any applicants or learners to English for Speakers of Other Languages (ESOL) training if relevant.
+All training Providers used will already have